Connect with us

 One striking difference between the Senate plan and the House and compromise plans is the Senate one would turn down about $1 billion a year in federal money to cover more expansion costs.
 It also would forego nearly $700 million over the first two years in enhanced federal funding that some refer to as a “signing bonus” for states that fully expand Medicaid per the federal Affordable Care Act.

-The Senate plan would provide coverage to people making up to 100% of the federal poverty level โ€“ about $15,000 a year for an individual.
-Hilltop estimates this plan would cover about 54,000 people, although Senate said they estimate about 40,000 people would sign up.
+The Senate plan would provide coverage to people making up to 100% of the federal poverty level – about $15,000 a year for an individual.
+Hilltop estimates this plan would cover about 54,000 people, although Senate leaders said they estimate about 40,000 people would sign up.

 The Senate plan would require participants to work 120 hours a month or be enrolled as a full-time student or in a workforce training program.
-It would exempt some from this requirement, of under 6, people mentally or physically unable to work or those who are caregivers to disabled family members.
+It would exempt some from this requirement, including parents of children under 6, people mentally or physically unable to work or those who are caregivers to disabled family members.

 Cost